Landlords - do you know where you stand on gas safety?

 Get a quote online in under 4 minutes

 It’s a good idea to let your tenants know how and where they can turn off the gas in case of emergency to avoid an injury or damage to the property through an explosion.

 Also there may be times where your tenant has their own gas appliance, such as an oven.
 In these circumstances you only have an obligation to maintain the pipework and not the appliance itself.

-Gas Safety Week is running from 19th – 25th September but these obligations apply as long as you rent out your property.
-For more information on Gas Safety Week click here.
+Gas Safety Week is running from 14 – 20 September 2020 but these obligations apply as long as you rent out your property.